2022 Annual Request & Progress Report

 Growth & Sustainability

 Since our founding in 2006, we have funded most of our budget from a single online campaign — the one you are reading now — at year end.
-This has been sufficient to achieve our initial goals; however, we must expand our foundation and increase our activity in order to be sustainable for the long-term.
+This has been sufficient to achieve our initial goals and has positioned our organization to be sustainable for the long-term.
 Both our mission and our margin are closely tied to our membership.
 Therefore, expanding our reach to these three groups is especially important: